ProjectsWithRed/auto-pencil-sharpener/README.md

 - `1N4004 Diode`, to be placed across the DC motor to prevent negative voltage spikes if the DC motor is rotated when the circuit is off.
 - `Sliding switch`, as an on and off switch.
 - `2 buttons`, to control the stepper motor, left and right controls.
+- `8mm L30cm lead screw`, for the linear motion.
+- `8mm L30cm smooth rod`, for the linear rail for the linear motion.
+- `Pillow block bearing`, for the lead screw.
+- `SCS8UU linear bearing`, for the smooth rod.
+- `SK8 rod support` (x2), for the smooth rod.
+- `D19L25 5x8mm flexible shaft coupling` (x2), one to attach lead screw to stepper motor and one to attach pencil to DC motor.

 Optional:
 - `Potentiometer`, this will be used to fine-tune the speed of the stepper motor, so it does not move too fast towards the sharpener.